Rasquin/project1/README.md

 ### Features Left to Implement
- Allows the user to acces more videos and songs of the band.
+ Allow the user to acces more videos and songs of the band.

 ## Technologies Used